CH-Earth/datatool/conus_ii/README.md

 In this file, the details of the dataset is explained.

+:warning: It must be noted that the `WRF-CONUSII` dataset are in `.tar` format and the script untars the files automatically.
+For this specific dataset, considering submitting separate monthly jobs.

 ## Location of Dataset Files
 The `WRF-CONUSII` simulation outputs are located under the following directory accessible from Compute Canada (CC) Graham Cluster:
 ```